Website maintenance

 1. Activate Debugging

-Like we earlier stated, the frustrating aspect of encountering an internal server error is the inability to detect the root cause because of a lack of tangible information.
+As we earlier stated, the frustrating aspect of encountering an internal server error is the inability to detect the root cause because of a lack of tangible information.
 This problem can be annoying when you deal with a WSoD; you would see a blank page with no extra clue as to what is wrong.

 Once you can locate the file, search for ‘WP_DEBUG.’
 After you find it, you can change its value to ‘true.’

-Once you have edited the file name, ensure that you save your file then reload your site to check if it worked.
+Once you have edited the file name, ensure that you save your file, then reload your site to check if it worked.
 If it worked, you would see an error message instead of a blank screen.
 This error message would contain a line of code that can lead you to locate and fix the problem.

 2. Disable the Plugins on Your WordPress